-Adjustments to the Total Out-of-State Wind Potential Available for RESOLVE Selection and potential new transmission lines that could likely be constructed in time to deliver the out-of-state resources to the CAISO in the modeled year, given the long lead-time for such large complex transmission infrastructure.
+Adjustments to the Total Out-of-State Wind Potential Available for RESOLVE Selection can be selected by RESOLVE based on the assumed capacity of in-development and potential new transmission lines that could likely be constructed in time to deliver the out-of-state resources to the CAISO in the modeled year, given the long lead-time for such large complex transmission infrastructure.
 Thus, the 2039 build limit for New Mexico Wind is now set to 6,000 MW.
 Idaho and Wyoming wind build limits are 1,100 and 6,000, respectively, in 2039.